-Factors controlling the creation of depositional events, in the presence of oil and dispersants, are varied, and their interactions complex (Gong et al., 2014; Daly et al. 2016).
-Passow et al. (2012) speculated that the MOS was formed through the interaction of three mechanisms: (1) production of mucous webs made of extracellular polymeric substances (EPS; a mucilaginous material comprised predominately of carbohydrates and protein), especially the sticky transparent exopolymeric particles through the activities of bacterial oil-degraders associated with the surface oil layer; (2) formation of OMAs that integrated with the mucous webs upon collisions; and (3) incorporation of phytoplankton into aggregates.
-Oil and dispersants are implicated in the formation of the EPS which act as a matrix upon which OPAs, dead phyto- and zooplankton, fine clay particles, burned oil and soot residues, and bacteria can accumulate (Baelum et al., 2012; Hazen et al., 2010; Passow, 2014; Fu et al., 2014; van Eenennaam et al., 2016; Daly et al., 2016).
-The EPSs are thought to be synthesized and excreted as a stress response of surface-dwelling biota (e.g., phytoplankton, zooplankton and bacteria) possibly to form a physical and chemical boundary limiting direct contact of potentially toxic oil compounds and dispersants to their cell membranes.
-Passow et al. (2016) investigated the mechanisms and placed the focus on the impact of oil type, photochemical aging of oil, and the presence of phytoplankton and dispersants.
-Laboratory studies indicate that in the presence of dispersants and oil, phytoplankton and bacteria, increased quantity and changed the properties of the EPS and marine snow they produced (Passow, 2014; Fu et al., 2014; van Eenennaam et al., 2016; Hatcher et al., 2018) although some inhibition of OPA formation in the presence of weathered crude oil has also been observed under certain conditions (Passow, 2012; 2017).
-The observed phenomena was not specific to the Gulf of Mexico Region, similar results have been observed in field experiments conducted during the winter in the in Faroe-Shetland Channel (Suja et al., 2017) and experiments with bacteria from the deep ocean (Baelum et al., 2012).
-Figure 2.8 illustrates the MOSSFA-like flocculation process which occurred near the wellhead following the DWH spill.
+Factors controlling the creation of depositional events, in the presence of oil and dispersants, are varied and their interactions complex (Daly et al., 2016; Gong et al., 2014).
+Passow et al. (2012) speculated that the MOS was formed through the interaction of three mechanisms: (1) production of mucous webs made of extracellular polymeric substances (EPSs; a mucilaginous material comprised predominately of carbohydrates and protein), especially the sticky transparent exopolymeric particles through the activities of bacterial oil-degraders associated with the surface oil layer; (2) formation of OMAs that integrated with the mucous webs upon collisions; and (3) incorporation of phytoplankton into aggregates.
+Oil and dispersants are implicated in the formation of the EPSs, which act as a matrix upon which OPAs, dead phyto- and zooplankton, fine clay particles, burned oil and soot residues, and bacteria can accumulate (Bælum et al., 2012; Daly et al., 2016; Fu et al., 2014; Hazen et al., 2010; Passow, 2016; van Eenennaam et al., 2016).
+The EPSs are thought to be synthesized and excreted as a stress response of surface-dwelling biota (e.g., phytoplankton, zooplankton, and bacteria) possibly to form a physical and chemical boundary limiting direct contact of potentially toxic oil compounds and dispersants to their cell membranes.
+Passow (2016) investigated the mechanisms and placed the focus on the impact of oil type, photochemical aging of oil, and the presence of phytoplankton and dispersants.
+Laboratory studies indicate that in the presence of dispersants and oil, phytoplankton and bacteria increased quantity and changed the properties of the EPS(s) and marine snow they produced (Fu et al., 2014; Hatcher et al., 2018; Passow, 2016; van Eenennaam et al., 2016), although some inhibition of OPA formation in the presence of weathered crude oil has also been observed under certain conditions (Passow et al., 2012, 2017).
+The observed phenomena were not specific to the Gulf of Mexico region; similar results have been observed in field experiments conducted during the winter in the Faroe-Shetland Channel (Suja et al., 2017) and experiments with bacteria from the deep ocean (Bælum et al., 2012).
+Figure 2.9 illustrates the MOSSFA-like flocculation process that occurred near the wellhead following the DWH spill.

-Fu et al. (2014) noted the addition of dispersant increased the total n-alkane adsorbed on MOS by 1.23-fold, which increased its buoyancy over control samples without dispersant treatment.
-Kleindienst et al. (2015) found the addition of dispersants and nutrients induced a rapid onset of MOS formation (5 days vs. 2 weeks in the treatment without dispersant and nutrients).
-The sizes of the MOS in the former case were much larger (2 cm vs. 0.5 cm).
-Without nutrients, the addition of dispersants changed the morphology of MOS from fractal looking aggregates to aggregates associated with filaments (Kleindienst et al., 2015).
+Fu et al. (2014) noted that the addition of dispersant increased the total n-alkane adsorbed on MOS by 1.23-fold, which increased its buoyancy over control samples without dispersant treatment.
+Kleindienst et al. (2015b) found that the addition of dispersants and nutrients induced a rapid onset of MOS formation (5 days versus 2 weeks in the treatment without dispersant and nutrients).
+The sizes of the MOS in the former case were much larger (2 cm versus 0.5 cm).
+Without nutrients, the addition of dispersants changed the morphology of MOS from fractal-looking aggregates to aggregates associated with filaments (Kleindienst et al., 2015b).
 Furthermore, bacteria belonging to the genus Colwellia were found to be enriched in all dispersant-amended treatments.
 Suja et al. (2017) echoes the finding that dispersants triggered the formation of MOS, which is magnified by the addition of nutrients.
-On the other hand, Passow et al. (2016) found the addition of dispersants inhibited the formation of MOS.
-However, in this particular case results could have been influenced by the fact that test oil had been amended previously with dispersants-further addition of dispersants may have elicited an overdose response.
+On the other hand, Passow (2016) found that the addition of dispersants inhibited the formation of MOS.
+In this particular case, however, results could have been influenced by the fact that test oil had been amended previously with dispersants and, therefore, further addition of dispersants may have elicited an overdose response.